rslifka/fate_of_all_fools/README.md

 1. Open `FOAF` configuration by clicking the link in the lower left of your screen.
 1. Replace the URL with your own customized Google Sheet.
 1. [FIGHT FOREVERRRR GUARDIANNN](https://www.youtube.com/watch?v=sAhhgmf6Xg8&feature=youtu.be&t=5)!!!

+# Development (TODO)

+* Enable "Allow access to file URLs" in Tampermonkey.
+This allows you to refresh your browser to pick up local changes during active development, using the file URLs present in `fateOfAllFools.dev.user.js`.